vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 ## Regular Expressions
 Regular expressions are a powerful tool for finding patterns in text.

-We provide a function to match a regular expression against a string:
+We provide functions to match and capture a substring using regular expressions:
-- `matches` checks if a string matches a regular expression and returns `true` if a match is found.
+- `matches` checks if a string matches a regular expression and returns `true` if a match is found;
+- `capture` checks if a string matched a regular expression and returns all found captures.

 ```solidity
 import {Prover} from "vlayer/Prover.sol";